Tour de Yorkshire

 Doncaster is a town that thinks like a city and is constantly transforming itself to maintain itself as a vibrant place to live, stay and play.

 On Saturday 30 April 2016, the Tour de Yorkshire made its debut in the town as Doncaster played host to both the women’s race and stage two of the men’s race.

 There were over one million people along the route on that particular day’s racing, with a large proportion of these spectators lining the 37 miles of the borough’s roads as the cyclists raced through to the finish on Bennetthorpe.

 The women’s race winner was Kirsten Wild and Danny Van Poppel, then of Team Sky, took TDY stage two in the men’s edition.

-Doncaster is lined up to host the finish of the first stage of the men’s race and the ASDA women’s Tour de Yorkshire on Thursday.
-The second stage of these races will also pass through the borough on Friday 4th May so Doncaster’s communities have lots to look forward to.
+2018 saw Doncaster host the first stage of the men’s race and the ASDA women’s Tour de Yorkshire on 3 May.
+The second stage of the races passed through the borough the following day.

 Nearby Bike Libraries